-The phonics re learnt le assessment h Year 1 ey will be new

-to an children, so there will not be a bias to those with a good vocabulary knowledge of visual memory of words.
+Every child in year 1 will be required to sit the phonics screening check in the summer term.
+The phonics screening check is a short, light-touch assessment to confirm whether individual children have learnt phonic decoding to an appropriate standard.
+The phonics screening check is a short and simple assessment of phonic decoding.
+It consists of a list of 40 words, half real words and half non-words, which Year 1 children read to a teacher.
+Non-words (made up words/alien words) are included because they will be new to all children, so there won't be a bias to those with a good vocabulary knowledge or visual memory of words.
 Children who can read non-words should have the skills to decode almost any unfamiliar word.
-The non-words are presented alongside a picture of an imaginary creature, and children can be told the nonword is the name of that type of creature.
+The non-words are presented alongside a picture of an imaginary creature, and children can be told the non-word is the name of that type of creature.
 This helps children to understand the non-word should not be matched to their existing vocabulary.